alangibson/steppyr/README.md

-# RaspberryPiStepperDriver
+# steppyr

-Python Raspberry Pi library for the STEP/DIR stepper drivers.
+A stepper motor library in Python

 ## Installation